-"Lean" is a process management approach where the delivery of products and services are matched to the needs of the customers utilizing a process that requires a minimum use of time and resources.
+Lean is a process management approach whereby the delivery of products and services are matched to the needs of the customers utilizing a minimum of time and resources.
 The State of Colorado's statewide Lean program began in 2011.
-Since then every division within the Department of Natural Resources (DNR) has conducted at least one Lean evaluation project.
-The process improvements resulting from DNR's lean projects have substantially cut processing time and increased quality and have allowed staff to focus more time and resources on those natural resource programs which most benefit Colorado citizens.
+Since then, every division within DNR has conducted at least one Lean evaluation project.
+The process improvements resulting from DNR's Lean projects have substantially cut processing time, increased quality of services, and allowed staff to focus more time and resources on those natural resource programs which most benefit Colorado's citizens.
+Past Lean projects have addressed DNR's employee on-boarding process, the OGCC's field inspection process, CPW's Off-Highway Vehicle program, and permitting and inspections at the Division of Reclamation, Mining, and Safety.
+In the past year, DNR has conducted Lean projects to address: